Cjunk/flaskapp/README.md

 - Implement a ticker at the bottom of the page with crypto news, prices.
 - Improve login.
 Use the email and not the username to login.
 - Ticker along the bottom: BTC, ETH prices.
+- Change password option
+- Login page: Rearrange the input fields so more consistent
+- Use BINANCE API for crypto prices and drop COINSPOT API

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)